machinecc/MXImagesInfiniteScrollView/README.md

 A small demo of how to use this class is also provided.

 ### Special Thanks

-MXImagesInfiniteScrollView is based on [KFSwiftImageLoader](https://github.com/kiavashfaisali/KFSwiftImageLoader), a powerful and elegant async web image loader with memory and disk caching.
+UIImage extension in MXImagesInfiniteScrollView is from [KFSwiftImageLoader](https://github.com/kiavashfaisali/KFSwiftImageLoader), a powerful and elegant async web image loader with memory and disk caching.

+### Contact Information

 If you have any suggestion, please kindly contact me.
 - [Xin's Blog](http://machinecc.github.io)
 - [machine.miao@gmail.com](mailto:machine.miao@gmail.com)

 ### License